 The only time a beneficiary is entitled to be notified that they are named in a will is after the decedent dies and the executor files the will with the probate court.

 When the will is filed, the executor is then obligated to notify all the beneficiaries named in the will, as well as others who are entitled to be notified and receive a copy of the will.
+If you need to create a will or update or remove any beneficiaries, consider using some of these options below.

 When is the Will Read After a Death?